 National

-New Sign Access Board ADA Accessibility Guidelines specifies the required number of accessible means of egress required in the design of accessible routes and provides the technical criteria.
+Access Board Resources on Emergency Evacuation and Disaster Preparedness specifies the required number of accessible means of egress required in the design of accessible routes and provides the technical criteria.
 Emergency warning systems to alert people with hearing impairments are also covered.
 Specifications for fire-rated spaces where persons unable to use stairs can await evacuation assistance are also required.

-New Sign American Red Cross has developed a comprehensive guide entitled Disaster Preparedness for People with Disabilities.
+American Red Cross has developed a comprehensive guide entitled Preparing for Disaster for People with Disabilities and other Special Needs.
 This guide, provided on their website free of charge, has been written to assist those with physical, visual, auditory, or cognitive disabilities prepare for natural disasters and their consequences.
 It provides assessment exercises, checklists and tips on how to establish a support network.
 The American Red Cross will send an Education Services representative to your organization to speak to anyone free of charge about emergency and disaster preparedness.
 They also publish several pamphlets on Preparing for Emergencies, A Checklist for People with Mobility Problems, and Family Disaster or Emergency Preparedness.
 Contact your local American Red Cross office by visiting their website and typing in your zip code.

 Disaster Preparedness Resources for People with Disabilities provides resources on earthquake, fire, and disaster preparedness resources, barrier removal and evacuation procedures.